This blog may contain affiliate links. Read our disclosure policy for more info.

 Renting a car in Costa Rica might require a bigger budget, but it’s our favorite option because you get the freedom to explore!
 This is also the fastest way to La Fortuna, between 2.5-3 hours of driving.
 Of course, typical rush hour and weekend travel will add a little extra time.

-Rentals generally run between $70-$100 USD daily, depending on the car (and sometimes, the season!).
+Rentals generally run between $70 to $100 USD daily, depending on the car (and sometimes, the season!).
 Driving in Costa Rica is on the right-hand side, and roads are generally paved and in good condition.
 Resist all temptation to drive at night, though, believe me!
 There is less visibility, and there are often drunk drivers on the road at night.

 The rental process is pretty straightforward, requiring a valid license you’ve held for a minimum of two years (written in the Latin alphabet).
 If it’s in a different alphabet (such as Arabic or Cyrillic), you’ll need an International Driving Permit for your visit, plus your foreign license.